-Graduate students participating in Iowa State sponsored and/or affiliated activities outside the U.S. (including independent study, research, conference participation, whether for credit or non-credit) are required to register their travel through the ISUAbroad system.
+Graduate students participating in Iowa State sponsored and/or affiliated activities outside the U.S. (including independent study, research, conference participation, whether for credit or non-credit) are required to register their travel using the International Travel Registration Portal.
 This allows us to track student travel abroad and facilitates prompt contact in the case of major security events (violence, natural disaster, etc.).
 Departments, faculty, and/or staff are asked to evaluate carefully any graduate student travel abroad to determine that the activity conforms to the academic and safety standards of the university.

 Faculty and staff traveling outside the U.S. are required to register separately, according to ISU policy.
 A policy specific to LAS faculty can be found here: https://iastate.app.box.com/file/611210265582

 Before traveling outside the U.S., consult the latest U.S. Department of State International Travel Information.